RDoctor786/kDTA/README.md

 # kDTA

 ## Project Description
-This repository contains the python code to calculate the heating rate anlysis of a single high temperature susceptibility bridge (HTSB) run as described in
+Python code to analyze the heating rate of a single high temperature susceptibility bridge (HTSB) measurement as described in
 > Doctor, R. & Feinberg, J. M. (in review).
 Differential thermal analysis using high temperature susceptibility instruments.
 JGR: Solid Earth

-This analysis using the heating rate information form a sample blank and the sample of interest measured on a HTSB to identify thermal fluctuations caused by reactions.
+This analysis uses the heating information from a blank sample and the sample of interest measured on an HTSB to calculate thermal fluctuations.

-Please cite paper if using the code in your research.
+Please cite this paper if using the code in your research.

 ## How to Run
 ### Python libraries needed